naingood/1-menit-disiplin/docs/prompt-pwa-generator.md

 ## 🎯 Prompt untuk AI Code Generator

 ```
-Generate a complete PWA codebase for a "1-Minute Creator Tracker" with these features:
+Generate a complete PWA codebase for a "1 Menit Disiplin" with these features:
 - Task management with daily completion tracking
 - Achievement system with streaks
 - 1-minute countdown timer with modal